The problem with intrinsic motivation

-Sounds great, but chances are you face one or more of these three problems:
+Sounds great, but chances are you face one or more of these three intrinsic problems:

 - You don’t know what you are intrinsically motivated by.

-To nurture your intrinsic motivation, consider these ideas.
+To increase your intrinsic motivation, consider these ideas.

 Begin by looking backwards